 We fly internationally a fair bit.
-Over the years we developed and perfected the art of packing carry on luggage and in this post I’ll share how we approach the problem.
+Over the years we’ve developed and perfected the art of packing our carry on luggage and in this post, I’ll share how we approach the problem.

 When we travel together we each take one carry on bag.
 Aga’s one is primarily used for her cameras, lenses and other photo gear.
 Mine contains almost everything else.

 We use backpacks for our carry on.
 They have multiple compartments which makes it easy to find the things you need and can be used to carry other stuff during our trips.

 Passports are the most obvious thing it’s worth spelling out loud.
 We put the passports in a dedicated, easily accessible compartment in the bag.
 Also, before travelling, we make sure to check the visa requirements of the countries we visit.
 While you can just show up with a valid passport and be let into most countries, that’s not always the case.
 A good place to start is Smart Traveller website.

 You need your passport to enter a country, and your credit card to pay for everything else.
 Those are the very basics.
 We always take at least two cards each – a credit card for payments and a debit card for ATM withdrawals and as a backup for payments (see our post about best cards for travellers).

 Before departing make sure to notify your bank of your travel plans so they don’t block your transactions as potential fraud.
 For the cards we use that can be done either via the bank’s app or online.